DevExpress-Examples/devextreme-form-submit-datagrid-model-with-form-values/Readme.md

 ![grid-model](submit-grid-model-with-form.png)

 Specify the "name" attribute option of the hidden input element.
-Then, get grid data items on **clickHandler**.
-Save the data items into the input element in the **CreateInputElement** function.
+Then get grid data items in **clickHandler**.
+Save the data items to the input element in the **CreateInputElement** function.

 ```cshtml
 <script>